Lip and Tongue Tie Cairns

 This laser is by far the gentlest and safest technique with virtually no pain, bleeding or post-operative swelling, no stitches required and most rapid healing.
 Baby can feed immediately after.
 The laser also sterilises the surgical site as it works so post-op infection is rare.

-Our Waterlase MDX is the gentlest of all laser wavelengths to use and causes no tissue charring like a CO2 laser and is virtually painless for babies.
+Our Waterlase MDX is the gentlest of all laser wavelengths to use and causes no tissue charring like a Diode laser and is virtually painless for babies.
 It is also the safest for eyes, with a very short Nominal Ocular Hazard Distance compared to other laser wavelengths where use of specific wavelength filtering protective glasses for all in the room is mandatory.
 It is the cleanest cutting laser and in almost all cases, the baby does not react at all to the actual laser release procedure but just complains about Mum or Dad swaddling them up in a blanket to hold their arms clear.
+We use a strong topical anaesthetic, so baby does not experience pain during the procedure, and cover baby’s eyes with a tissue during the releases.
 While we have several Diode Lasers also which can do the same thing, the Rolls Royce of lasers for these procedures is the Waterlase.
 We use this one exclusively for babies with tongue ties and lip ties.

 Babies with a lip tie